 Buying stuff isn’t inherently bad.
 And giving is great.
 But it’s way easier to get sucked into the lie that you need to BUY MORE TO MAKE EVERYONE HAPPY when you go into the stores compared to online.

-If you get email notifications on your phone (which I turned off a year ago – best decision ever), your phone will likely be blowing up with sales emails left and right this time of year.
+If you get email notifications on your phone (which I turned off years ago – best decision ever), your phone will likely be blowing up with sales emails left and right this time of year.
 Just shut it down friends.
 Unsubscribe from all of them.

 I make a list, write what we’re buying and how much it costs, and then go online and get almost everything from Target or Amazon.
 (I had a bad experience with Target shipping this week… consider yourself warned.)